logicxd/aungmoe/public/pages/2019-10-11-authenticate-git-over-https.md

 * Run `git clone` or `git pull` or any remote related git operation.
 * It'll ask for your username and password.
 * Then it's saved in the Credential Manager, **ENCRYPTED**.

+## OSX Keychain

+This is for Mac only.
+Just set `git config --global credential.helper osxkeychain`.
+No other work is needed and it works great :D